namwkim/massvis/README.md

 grunt build
 grunt run
 ```
-- if you want to run as a demon, try 'nohup grunt run &'
+- If you want to run as a demon, try 'nohup grunt run &'
 - Go to: localhost:3333.
 - Optional, but recommended way. see: [https://goo.gl/EaCMLJ])
 ```